-A team of researchers has used a new Scanning Transmission Electron Microscope (STEM) technique to image the electron distribution in ionic compounds known as electrides — especially the electrons that float loosely within pockets and appear separate from the atomic network.
+A group of scientists used a new Scanning Transmission Electron Microscope (STEM) technique to image the electron distribution in electrides, which are ionic compounds, particularly the electrons that float loosely within pockets and appear separate from the atomic network.

-Currently, computer scientists are deploying machine-learning techniques to quickly identify materials with electride signatures so they can be further investigated.
-It is already known that electrides are good for storing hydrogen, can be used as catalysts, carry strong currents because of their high electron mobility, and often exhibit unconventional magnetism, even superconductivity.
-These and other properties make their development attractive for an array of emerging technologies.
+Computer scientists are currently using machine-learning techniques to quickly identify materials with electride signatures so that they can be investigated further.
+It is already known that electrides are good for storing hydrogen, that they can be used as catalysts, that they can carry large currents due to their high electron mobility, and that they frequently exhibit unusual magnetism, even superconductivity.
+These and other characteristics make the development of emerging technologies appealing.